 My geographic strength of being in NYC leads to more networking opportunities and the ability to attend more fashion events.
 My life in India allows me to be on the ground working directly with factories so I am first in the know with the latest news.

-GOOD MADE has been at this longer than me.
+Company B has been at this longer than me.
 Almost exactly twice as long as me.
 Also, one of the things that I thought made me unique - my long history working with well-established brands is also a strength of Jacinta's.
 We have even worked with some of the same brands!

 Now there are tons more strengths, opportunities, weaknesses, and threats that I could add.
 And I would recommend doing this exercise for at least 3-5 competitive brands.
 Again if you want to learn more I will be putting out a full competitive analysis guide with a lot more details and info on how to do a proper SWOT.
 But for now, I think you get the idea.